Reduce and Replace

 One hundred and one years ago, a series of treaty alliances linked many of the nations of Europe together.
 We all know what happened after a Serb shot the Archduke in Sarajevo.
 The Baltics could be a flashpoint today in the same way Serbia was in 1914.
 Their NATO membership is not in doubt, and while the US and Brussels have done everything they can think of to reinforce that view on the Russians from the Dragon Ride to this, the Russian response has been, well, this and this.
 Which is generating all sorts of activity in the area, driving Sweden and Finland into the arms of NATO.
 The scary thing is, one incident, one miscalculation, and the set of alliances triggered by an event in the Baltics (unlike what happened in the Ukraine) could quickly put the world on the edge of a nuclear war, a situation arguably more dangerous than the Cuban Missile Crisis as it would include deployments of NATO and Russian ground forces in close proximity and possibly in open conflict.
 In other words, the old Fulda Gap scenario is being rewritten for the Balts.

-Meanwhile, the Russian arsenal is clearly departing from the US and NATO nuclear arsenal which is aging rapidly and struggling to fund even modest refurbishments of old weapons like the B-61 and replacements for the Trident in Britain.
+Meanwhile, the Russian arsenal is clearly departing from the US and NATO nuclear arsenal which are aging rapidly and struggling to fund even modest refurbishments of old weapons like the B-61 and replacements for the Trident in Britain.
 Meanwhile, Putin is parading new tanks through Moscow and deploying new nuclear missile boats (Borei), new SLBMs (SS-N-32 Bulava), new mobile ICBMs (SS-27 Mod 2/RS-24) and making sure that as they reduce the overall number of their nuclear arsenal, they make qualitative upgrades.
 Essentially the Russians are adopting some of what the US did throughout the later part of the Cold War into the early 1990s - quality over quantity.
 The Russians are attempting to build a new military force, and not just in their nuclear forces.
 While that attempt has been two steps forward one step back, it is moving forward, and that is troublesome.

 In a way though, Kristensen and others are right - this isn't a new arms race based on quantity.
 In fact it isn't an arms race at all.
 Only Russia is participating in it, well, and China, which is pursuing a similar strategy.
 The Russians (and Chinese) are attempting to catch up to and surpass American and European military technology.
 But the Russians (and Chinese) are reforming their structures too, including reforms to their army that include building a stronger NCO corps and improving the professionalism of their force.